Baseline

 How to use your training zones

 Heart rate zones: The % Max HR method is simple but imprecise.
-Max HR varies by sport (cycling max HR is typically 3–5 bpm lower than running) and drifts upward during long efforts.
-The LTHR method is more stable - your threshold HR is the average HR you can hold for a 30-minute time trial.
+Max HR varies by sport (cycling max HR is typically 3–5 bpm lower than running) and drifts upward during long efforts due to cardiac creep.
+The LTHR (lactate threshold heart rate) method is more stable — your threshold HR is the average heart rate you can hold for a 30-minute time trial or the last 20 minutes of a 5K race.

-The most common mistake: Training in Z3 ("grey zone") for all sessions.
-It feels productively hard but sits between the two adaptations you need: Z2 (aerobic base) and Z4+ (threshold/speed).
-Most endurance training should follow an 80/20 easy/hard split.
-Read our polarised training explainer for more.
+The most common mistake: Training in Z3 ("grey zone" / tempo) for all your sessions.
+It feels productively hard but sits right between the two adaptations you actually need: Z2 (aerobic base) and Z4 (threshold).
+Most endurance training should split 80/20 between easy (Z1–Z2) and hard (Z4+).
+Zone 3 is the trap.

 Baseline tracks your actual time-in-zone from your device data and shows whether your training distribution matches your goals.